-The fluid bed incinerator is essentially a cylindrical steel shell divided into two main chambers, both of which are refractory lined.
-The refractory of a fluid bed incinerator is an integral piece of the design puzzle, as it operates under a positive pressure and has to protect the shell from corrosion, and withstand high temperatures.
-In addition, by nature of design, the refractory of a fluid bed incinerator fluid bed is subject to a highly abrasive environment.
+The fluid bed incinerator is essentially a cylindrical steel shell divided into two main chambers, both of which have a refractory lining.
+The refractory coating of a fluid bed incinerator is an integral piece of the design puzzle, as it operates under a positive pressure and has to protect the shell from corrosion, and withstand high temperatures.
+In addition, by nature of design, the refractory lining of a fluid bed incinerator fluid bed is subject to a highly abrasive environment.